Kamikaze-Kiwi/S3-Portfolio/Learning Outcomes IP.md

 ## 2. Software quality
 I tested everything in one of the microservices.
-I use endpoint tests to test wether the endpoints work and if I get back the correct status codes if I (for example) send the wrong data to the endpoint, to achieve this I use the MockMvc package included in SpringBoot.
+I use endpoint tests to test whether the endpoints work and if I get back the correct status codes if I (for example) send the wrong data to the endpoint, to achieve this I use the MockMvc package included in SpringBoot, this allows me to call endpoints as if they were actually hosted on a server, without actually running a local server.
+This drastically decreases the amount of time it takes to run the tests.
 I also test the service (logic) layer.
 I also test the repository (data access) layer using an in-memory H2 database.

+In addition to my own tests, I created a repository on sonarcloud

 ## 4. CI/CD